tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

     Parser <| \input -> pA input ++ pB input
 ```

-So, to get a parser that always fails, we simply return no valid ways that we
+To get a parser that always fails, we return no valid ways
-can continue parsing.
+to continue parsing.

 For `<|>`, we run both parsers, and then combine both of their results using `++`.
 Unlike `Lexer`, we don't try to resolve any ambiguity if they both succeed.
 As explained earlier, we let the ambiguity exist, by returning all possible
 ways of parsing.
 Our final parser should only end up returning one result though,
-even if sub parsers might temporarily have some abiguity.
+even if sub-parsers might temporarily have some ambiguity.

 Like last time, the `Alternative` instance gives us plenty of goodies for free.
 For example, we now have `many :: Parser a -> Parser [a]`, which allows
-to turn parser for one item, into a parser for many items, placed one after the other.
+to turn a parser for one item, into a parser for many items, placed one after the other.
-There's also `some`, which does the same thing, but doesn't requires at least one
+There's also `some`, which does the same thing, but requires at least one
 item.

-So if `intParser` accepts `3`, then `some intParser` would accept `3 4 5 6`, producing
+For example, if `intParser` accepts `3`, then `some intParser` would accept `3 4 5 6`, producing
 `[3, 4, 5, 6]` as our output.

 # Integrating a Parser

-We now have our combinator framework we need to build our parser.
+We now have the combinators we need to build our parser.
 Before we
-actually start working on parsing our subset of Haskell, let's go ahead and
+actually start working on parsing our subset of Haskell, let's go ahead
-get the boilerplate of adding a new stage to our compiler out of the way,
+and add a new stage to our compiler.
+We can get all of this boilerplate
-so we can focus on parsing in the rest of this post.
+out of the way, letting us focus on parsing.

-Let's go ahead and define a stub type for our syntax tree, and for our errors:
+Let's define a stub type for our syntax tree, and for our errors:

 ```haskell
 data ParseError = UnimplementedError deriving (Show)